Ada-OS-Linux/AdaOS-Source/README.md

 ## What Is Ada OS

 Ada OS is a Linux-based operating system that provides a live‑build image with custom theming, tools, and services.
 It supports installation via a desktop environment and is designed for users who want a mix of stability, modern UI, and customizability.
-The source repo holds all the components needed to build the live image. ([github.com](https://github.com/Ada-OS-Linux/AdaOS-Source))
+The source repo holds all the components needed to build the live image.

 ---

 ## Features

-- Live build system for creating ISO images ([github.com](https://github.com/Ada-OS-Linux/AdaOS-Source))
+- Live build system for creating ISO images
-- Custom splash screen, icons, and themes included ([github.com](https://github.com/Ada-OS-Linux/AdaOS-Source))
+- Custom splash screen, icons, and themes included
-- Bootloader support (Syslinux, Isolinux, etc.) ([github.com](https://github.com/Ada-OS-Linux/AdaOS-Source))
+- Bootloader support (Syslinux, Isolinux, etc.)
-- Preconfigured hooks and services to provide out-of-the-box usability ([github.com](https://github.com/Ada-OS-Linux/AdaOS-Source))
+- Preconfigured hooks and services to provide out-of-the-box usability
-- GPL‑3.0 licensed — fully open source. ([github.com](https://github.com/Ada-OS-Linux/AdaOS-Source))
+- GPL‑3.0 licensed — fully open source

 ---